BeAllAround/S2S-Compilers-Blog-Series-Public/Understanding Switch Case Statements/README.md

 ##### Inlining Switch Case

-A similar thing occurs when `inlining` the switch case.
+The same assembly code is generated when `inlining` the switch case.
 When the compiler finds inappropriate to `inline` the switch case (and, thus, creating another jump table), it replaces it with the `CALL` instruction.

 > 🚧 Note
 >